arduino/arduino-serial-plotter-webapp/README.md

 #### Monitor Settings

-Settings changes, sent and received in the Serial Plotter App, must follow the following object structure
+Settings changes, sent and received in the Serial Plotter App, must have the following object structure

 ```
 Partial<MonitorSettings> = {